alphagov/notifications-node-client/DOCUMENTATION.md

 	.catch((err) => {})
 ;
 ```

+The method returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) [external link].
+The promise will either:

+- resolve with a `response` if successful
+- fail with an `err` if unsuccessful

 To get the most recent messages, you must pass in an empty `olderThan` argument or `null`.